tomislavmedak/tomislavmedak.github.io/en/bio/index.md

 <!--
 .. title: Biography
 .. slug: bio
+.. author: Tomislav Medak
+.. date: 2018-02-05 19:52:05 UTC
-.. description: Tomislav Medak, bio, biography, CV
+.. description: Short bio, CV i photograph of Tomislav Medak.
 -->

 Tomislav Medak is a doctoral student at the [Centre for Postdigital